Lynn County License Hearing Guide

 Hardship/Restricted License in Texas

-• IID Requirement: The court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of the occupational license.
+• IID Requirement: In many DUI cases, particularly those involving high BAC levels or prior offenses, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.
+The IID requires you to provide a breath sample before starting the vehicle, preventing you from driving if you have been drinking.

 Getting Your License Back